inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

-After organizing this Training of Trainer for Scenario Development for Contingency Planning using OSM and QGIS/InaSAFE Curriculum Scheme by BNPB, we are hoping that workshop organizer from National level or province/district level can use this document as reference in order to create same output.
+After organizing this Training of Trainer for Scenario Development for Contingency Planning using OSM and QGIS/InaSAFE Curriculum Scheme by BNPB, we are hoping that workshop organizer from national level or province/district level can use this document as reference in order to create same output.
-This curriculum will always be improved through several Test and input from stakeholders, such as government official or non-government which included in working group.
+This curriculum will always be improved through several test and input from stakeholders, such as government official or non-government which included in working group.